miphious/COMP-308/README.md

 #### Debug Express in VS Code

-If you use Visual Studio Code, there are [configurations](./express/.vscode/) to help you with debugging the app.
+If you use Visual Studio Code, there are [configurations](./.vscode/) to help you with debugging the app.

-1. Open directory [`express/`](./express/) in VS Code
+1. Open app in VS Code
 1. Press `Ctrl + Shift + B` (Run Default Build Task) to watch TS files in "src/" and transpile them in background
 1. Press F5 to debug TS files